Authors: Isabella Suarez, Erika Uusivuori, Ronja Borgmästars

 Not only does gas generate more pollution than renewables but investments in fossil gas itself and the infrastructure required to support it are also at high risk of becoming stranded assets.
 Simply put, stranded assets are assets that turn out to be worth less than originally anticipated due to energy transition changes.
 Early research estimates that half of the world’s existing fossil fuel assets could become worthless by 2036, leaving USD 11-14 trillion in stranded assets.
 Large volumes of stranded assets run the risk of further exacerbating the lock-in of fossil fuel dependency, as well as a diversion of financial resources from investment into decarbonisation.

 Fossil gas will, in fact, only be a very short “bridge” with its rapidly diminishing role; one that continues to shorten as renewables become more affordable around the world and as the urgency to address the climate crisis deepens.
 Given both its carbon and pollutant emissions are significant compared to green and renewable energy technologies means that fossil gas is not a viable solution for climate mitigation in the short or long term.

 Plans to expand fossil gas infrastructure and the policies in place to control their emissions need to be scrutinized, especially given the increasing projected growth in fossil gas generation capacity at a time when the transition should be away from fossil fuels.

 (1) For plants with several years as “start year”, research was conducted by CREA to determine the correct start year, and any developments in capacity.
-For plants where this information was not available, the later year was set as the start date.
-For plants with “not found” as start date, research was conducted by CREA to determine the correct start year.
 If information was not available, the plant was assumed to have been operating for the time period of interest (2002-2021).